-Learning has no age limit and Internet is full of educational resources.
+Learning has no age limit and the Internet is full of educational resources.
 One just needs to know what to look for.
-A lot of web sites offer free and paid courses on world wide web.
-In this article, we will share some educational sites which offer free and paid course – and can be utilized by everyone (no age limit).
+A lot of websites offer free and paid courses on the world wide web.
+In this article, we will share some educational sites which offer free and paid courses – and can be utilized by everyone (no age limit).

-First one we would like to highlight is Coursera, a famous learning platform.
+The first one we would like to highlight is Coursera, a famous learning platform.
 It offers learning resources for university and college students.
-Learners can join for free and build skills be taking courses and getting certifications.
+Learners can join for free and build skills by taking courses and getting certifications.
 Coursera offers online degrees from globally recognized universities.
-Business program are available towards learning solutions for enterprise and teams.
+Business programs are available for learning solutions for enterprises and teams.

-Khan Academy is a non profit organization which aims to provide free world-class education for anyone, everyone.
-Learning courses at the academy range from math for pre-k to 8th grade, high school and college math, science, computing, arts & humanities, economics and life skills.
-Khan Academy has partnered with post secondary schools which helps them curate necessary courses and learning material for the internet.
+Khan Academy is a non-profit organization which aims to provide a free world-class online education for anyone, everyone.
+Online education and courses at the academy range from math for pre-k to 8th grade, high school and college math, science, computing, arts & humanities, economics and life skills.
+Khan Academy has partnered with post-secondary schools which helps them curate necessary courses and learning material for the internet.

 Udemy is a great source of learning for anyone.
-Users can find educational courses around variety of topics and purchase them.
-Udemy portal is user friendly and does contain a lot of free courses.
+Users can find educational courses on a variety of topics and purchase them.
+Udemy portal is user-friendly and does contain a lot of free courses.
 Teachers and subject matter experts can become instructors on the portal.
-There are hundreds of instructors from around the world which offer courses and teach at Udemy.
+There are hundreds of instructors from around the world who offer courses and teach at Udemy.
 Find courses around design, development, marketing, IT & software, personal development, business, photography and the list goes on.

-Free courses listing on Stanford University live portal have a lot to offer.
-There are variety of topics including AI, arts, business management, computer science, data science, and engineering.
-Learners can have flexibility with the availability of self-paced courses.
+Free courses listed on Stanford University’s live portal have a lot to offer.
+There is a variety of topics including AI, arts, business management, computer science, data science, and engineering.
+Learners can have flexibility with the availability of self-paced courses via Stanford online education.
 Stanford portal is a great resource for free courses.

-Similar to Stanford and other universities, MIT offers free courses online.
-These courses are very in-depth.
+Similar to Stanford and other universities, MIT offers free online education.
+The courses are very in-depth.
 Course features include video lectures, interactive assessments, and assignments.
 Students can take undergraduate and graduate courses.

 Ted-Ed is a great resource for learning and is completely free.
 Students can jump in and explore a variety of subjects from arts, mathematics, design, technology and the list goes on.
 Lessons within courses include videos, articles and interactive animations.
 Ted-Ed is a great resource to learn about new topics.

-In conclusion, there are tons more similar offering when it comes to oinline learning.
-Do comment out your favorite one.
+In conclusion, there are tons more similar offerings when it comes to online education.
+Do comment on your favourite one.
 One can always utilize some of these learning portals to learn or enhance a new skill.

 Featured Image by Tim Mossholder